frmichel/flickr-statistics/README.md

 # Flickr-statistics

-This project provides java tools targeted to collect data from Flickr in order to explore 2 subjects: (i) the number and rate of uploads to Flickr (see http://www.flickr.com/photos/franckmichel/6855169886/), and (ii) produce statistical reports about explored photos and compare them with other unexplored photos in order to figure out what makes explored photos so special (see http://www.flickr.com/photos/franckmichel/8825511026/ for my conclusions).
-This 2nd point deals with number of views, comments, favorites, tags, groups, as well as photo owners and the time they were posted.
+This project provides java tools targeted to collect data from Flickr in order to explore 2 subjects:
+- (i) the number and rate of uploads to Flickr (see http://www.flickr.com/photos/franckmichel/6855169886/), and
+- (ii) produce statistical reports about explored photos and compare them with other unexplored photos in order to figure out what makes explored photos special (see http://www.flickr.com/photos/franckmichel/8825511026/ for some tentative conclusions).

+This 2nd point deals with number of views, comments, favorites, tags, groups, as well as photo owners and the time photos were posted.

-Tools allow to report statistics either daily or monthly.
+Tools allow to report statistics either globally over a period of time, or monthly.

 ## REPORTS:

 ### Daily reports